NautiGameDev/Kivy-Arena-Shmup/README.md

 Testing performance of kivy with somewhat complex game concepts.

+Added some free graphics found on itch.io for testing purposes.
+Art assets not final.

 Version 0.0.1
 - Battle scene that handles base combat
 - Player ship with WASD movement controls